antdrums/docklands-ansible/README.md

-Building a simple node app, nginx container and deploying them to ec2
+Building an EC2 instance with a simple node app container served through an nginx container
 -------------------------------------------

-These playbooks are meant to be a reference and starter's guide to building Ansible Playbooks.
-These playbooks were tested on Ubuntu 14.04
+ This playbook is tested on OS X / Ubuntu 14.04

+## Requirements
+* You must have ansible installed and configured on the system running these scripts.
+Read the ansible documentation for more info
+* You must have Boto configured on the system running these scripts, with your AWS credentials either in the boto config files or on the appropriate environment variables.
+Read the boto docs for more info.

-If running the playbook to set up an EC2 instance, you need to
+If running the playbook to set up an EC2 instance, you need to run :

-        ansible-playbook  site.yml
+        ansible-playbook -vv -i hosts site.yml

 Once done, you can check the results by browsing to http://<instance IP / fqdn>
 You should see a simple test page